Window Frame Terminology | Explore Window Terms For Types & Styles

 Colonial

 These have multiple panes, or the illusion of multiple panes, within a sash.
-They are typically single or double hung windows and are referred to as 6-lite, 9-lite, 12-lite, etc., which indicates how many panes are in the window.
+Specifically, they are typically single or double hung windows and are referred to as 6-lite, 9-lite, 12-lite, etc., which indicates how many panes are in the window.
+Additionally, click here for more information on Colonial windows.

 Double Hung